Advertisement

 Any risk is thought to be minimal.
 So, why is this such a hot topic?
 The debate about hormone replacement therapy goes back to the Women’s Health Initiative, a large study released in the early 2000s.

 “That seems to be where the identification of a risk first occurred,” Dr. Livingston says.
 “Since then, though, additional studies and analysis have shed more light on the real risks of HRT.
-Not only is the cancer risk associated with HRT minimal, but HRT can even help reduce the risk of certain cancers in some people.”
+Not only is the cancer risk associated with HRT minimal, but HRT can even help reduce the risk of certain cancers.”

 Dr. Livingston explains the latest research on HRT and the risk of certain types of cancer.